Bad Faith Insurance Lawyer

-When we pay for insurance—whether it be a life insurance policy, a car insurance policy, homeowner’s insurance, or healthcare insurance—we expect the insurance company to withhold their end of the contract and provide the benefits we are owed when the terms of the policy are met.
-This expectation is sometimes referred to as one that gets kept “in good faith” since insurance does nothing for us until we need it.
-To receive the benefits of insurance, we must hold faith in the company’s ability to fulfill them.
+When we pay for insurance—whether it be a life insurance policy, a car insurance policy, homeowner’s insurance, or healthcare insurance—we expect the insurance company to withhold their end of the contract and provide the benefits we are owed when the policy terms are met.
+This expectation is sometimes called one that gets kept “in good faith” since insurance does nothing for us until we need it.
+To receive insurance benefits, we must believe in the company’s ability to fulfill them.

-Insurance companies also have a legal duty to fulfill their end of a signed policy.
-When an insurer fails to provide benefits or pay out when they are supposed to, we say that this is a breach of “bad faith”.
-An insurance company may try and delay the payout period or wrongfully state that the client is unable to receive the benefits they are owned.
+Insurance companies also have a legal duty to fulfill the end of a signed policy.
+When an insurer fails to provide benefits or payout when they are supposed to, we say this is a breach of “bad faith.”
+An insurance company may try to delay the payout period or wrongfully state that the client cannot receive the benefits they are owed.
 They may also attempt to find loopholes in the contract to get out of paying.
-All three acts are wrong—and can be fought in court with the help of our Atlanta bad faith insurance lawyers.
+All three acts are wrong—and can be fought in court with the help of our Atlanta bad-faith insurance lawyer.

 Why do insurance companies do this?
 The answer is simple.
 It all comes down to profit margins.
-Many insurance companies make conscious decisions to place their company’s profitability ahead of their moral and legal obligation to assist and protect customers.
-When doing so, they hope that the individuals and businesses they are acting unfairly towards will know no better.
+Many insurance companies make conscious decisions to place their profitability ahead of their moral and legal obligation to assist and protect customers.
+When doing so, they hope the individuals and businesses they act unfairly towards will know no better.

 Insurance corporations should not get away with practices of bad faith.
 An insurance dispute lawsuit sends a message that’s impossible for these corporations to ignore.
-That message states that it isn’t right to attempt to cheat innocent individuals and businesses out of their hard-earned benefits.
+That message states that attempting to cheat innocent individuals and businesses from their hard-earned benefits isn’t right.
 Policies and signed contracts exist for a reason.
 They need to be followed.

-For help with a bad faith insurance dispute in the state of Georgia, you’ll need the help of an experienced bad faith insurance lawyer in Atlanta.
-Insurance companies usually have powerful legal departments.
-Without a skilled lawyer, you will have difficulty going up against an insurer in the court of law.
+For help with a bad-faith insurance dispute in Georgia, you’ll need the help of an experienced bad-faith insurance lawyer in Atlanta.
+Insurance companies usually have influential legal departments.
+Without a skilled lawyer, you will have difficulty going up against an insurer in a court of law.

 Understanding the Basics of Bad Faith Insurance Lawsuits in Georgia

-The amount of compensation you will receive if your insurance dispute lawsuit goes through will depend on many factors.
-In one example bad faith auto insurance case in 1992 (Southern General Ins.
+The compensation you will receive if your insurance dispute lawsuit goes through will depend on many factors.
+One example is a bad-faith auto insurance case 1992 (Southern General Ins.
 Co. v.
 Holt, 262 Ga.
 267, 416 S.E.2d 274 (Ga.
-1992), the insurance company was forced to pay the victim an amount much greater than the amount of the victim’s original policy.
+1992), the insurance company was forced to pay the victim an amount much more significant than the amount of the victim’s original policy.
 This doesn’t happen in every lawsuit in Georgia, however.

 Often, the victim is limited to the amount of the insurance benefits denied.
-If the jury finds that the insurance company acted in bad faith, the claimant may also recover a penalty of up to 50% of the benefits denied plus attorneys’ fees.
-When an insurance company fails to fulfill their legal duty to grant a customer the terms of their policy, they may have to pay a penalty.
+If the jury finds that the insurance company acted in bad faith, the claimant may also recover a penalty of up to 50% of the benefits denied, plus attorneys’ fees.
+When an insurance company fails to fulfill its legal duty to grant a customer the terms of its policy, it may have to pay a penalty.
 This extra compensation serves as a punishment for the company that was dishonest.

 An Atlanta resident who’s a victim of a bad faith insurance dispute can file a lawsuit regarding these types of insurance:

-Our Team of Atlanta Bad Faith Insurance Lawyers Can Help
+Our Atlanta Bad Faith Insurance Lawyer Can Help

-As you may imagine, bad faith insurance disputes are quite complex.
-If you suspect that an insurance company is acting in bad faith and not granting you the benefits you deserve, your first course of action should be to contact an experienced Atlanta, GA bad faith insurance lawyer as quickly as possible.
+As you may imagine, bad-faith insurance disputes are pretty complex.
+If you suspect that an insurance company is acting in bad faith and not granting you the benefits you deserve, your first action should be to contact an experienced Atlanta, GA, bad-faith insurance lawyer as quickly as possible.
 Your original policy and contract will need to be thoroughly examined, and time is often of the essence when it comes to these types of cases.

-At Bey & Associates, our team of attorneys has the expertise your case requires.
+At Bey & Associates, our team of insurance lawyer has the expertise your case requires.
 We are prepared to investigate your case promptly and tell you if filing a lawsuit is in your best interest.
-Contact us today for more information or for a zero-obligation case consultation.
+Contact us today for more information or a zero-obligation case consultation.
 Together, we can help you get the benefits you and your family are entitled to.